Security policy constraints

 Required scans

-Scan requirements define which scan types must run, and how frequently they must run, on an application for it to pass policy.
+Scan requirements define which scan types, such as SAST and SCA, must run, and how frequently they must run, on an application for it to pass policy.

 For a custom policy, you can set a single scan frequency requirement for all scan types or set the requirement for specific scan types.
 On the Scan Requirements page, you can define one or more required scan types and set the scan frequency for each type.
 You can select Any Scan Type, or specify one or more of the following scan types: Static Analysis, Dynamic Analysis, or Manual Penetration Testing.